bitbard3/100daysofwebdev/README.md

 # 100 days of bootstrap hero section

-Simple hero section made with bootstrap with design imgage
+Simple hero section made with bootstrap with design image

 ## Usage